 You must first sign-in with Centralized Patient Scheduling & Registration (CPSR), which is located immediately to your left when you enter the hospital from the main entrance (off Dunlop Street, across from the gift shop).
-You'll receive a wristband and be directed to Day Surgery.
+You'll receive a wristband and, for new tube insertions, be directed to Day Surgery.
 They'll prepare you and take you to Diagnostic Imaging at your scheduled time.